blakeja/dotnet-nutget/README.md

 - PACKAGES_FOLDER - docker will map a volume to this directory for persistent package storage, defaults to c:\packages.
 - NUGET_HOSTNAME - used to map a hostname to the docker container, defaults to "nugetserver"

-Specific NuGet.Server settings can be made in [/src/NugetServer/Web.config](Web.config)
+Specific NuGet.Server settings can be made in the [Web.config(https://github.com/blakeja/dotnet-nutget/blob/master/src/NugetServer/Web.config)

 ## Licenses